Cheri L. Canon: Career

-Canon served as a professor in the University of Alabama School of Medicine after joining the faculty in the department of radiology in 1998.
-She served as the University of Alabama School of Medicine Curriculum Committee chair when an organ-based curriculum was implemented in 2001.
-From 2003 to 2008 she was the radiology residency program director, in addition to serving as the vice-chair of education from 2004 to 2008.
+Canon served as a professor in the UAB Heersink School of Medicine after joining the faculty in the Department of Radiology in 1998.
+She served as the school’s Curriculum Committee chair when an organ-based curriculum was implemented in 2001.
+From 2003 to 2008, she was the radiology residency program director, in addition to serving as the vice-chair of education from 2004 to 2008.

-From 2008 to 2011, Canon was the division director of diagnostic radiology (2008–2011) and senior vice chair of operations (2009–2011) before she was appointed interim chair of radiology in 2010 and chair in 2011.
-She was also chosen to be a part of the UAB Healthcare Leadership Academy inaugural class.
+From 2008 to 2011, Canon was the division director of diagnostic radiology (2008–2011) and senior vice chair of operations (2009–2011) before being appointed interim chair of radiology in 2010 and the Witten-Stanley Endowed Chair of Radiology in 2011, a position she held until 2024.
+Canon was selected as the next president of the UAHSF and chief physician executive (CPE) of UAB Health System, becoming UAHSF president-elect and UAB Health System CPE-elect on Jan.
+1, 2024.
+She formally transitioned into the roles on May 1, 2024.
+She was also chosen to be part of the UAB Healthcare Leadership Academy inaugural class.

-Canon served as an oral examiner for the American Board of Radiology (ABR) from 2002 to 2014, served as a member of the Board of Trustees from 2016 to 2018, and now sits on its Board of Governors for which she was appointed the position in 2018.
-She was the vice president of the American College of Radiology (ACR) from 2016 to 2017, chancellor on the board from 2010 to 2017, and previously served as the chair of the ACR Commission on Education 2010 to 2016.
-She is the President-elect of the Society of Chairs of Academic Radiology Departments (SCARD), which was first appointed in 2018 and the co-creator of LEAD, a new women’s leadership development program jointly developed by SCARD and GE Healthcare.
-Additionally, she sits on the boards of directors for the Association of University Radiologists, the Society of Abdominal Radiology, and the Academy of Radiology Research Academic Council.
-She is also active in the Birmingham community and is a member of the Birmingham Rotary Club.
-She is the president for MOMENTUM, a Birmingham women’s leadership organization.
+Canon served as an oral examiner for the American Board of Radiology (ABR) for 11 years, a member of the Board of Trustees, and now sits on its Board of Governors as the president-elect.
+She was vice president of the American College of Radiology (ACR), chancellor on the board, and chair of the ACR Commission on Education.
+As a member of the inaugural ACR Radiology Leadership Institute board, she helped launch a comprehensive leadership development program in partnership with the most recognized business schools.
+She is a fellow of the college and received the ACR Gold Medal in 2021, its highest honor.
+She received the Alabama Academy of Radiology’s Silver Medal in spring 2022.
+Canon is a past president of the Society of Chairs of Academic Radiology Departments (SCARD) and the co-creator and co-director of LEAD, a women’s leadership development program jointly developed by SCARD and GE Healthcare.

+Canon previously served in leadership – including as president and on the executive board – for Momentum, a Birmingham women’s leadership organization.
+In recognition of her advocacy for women, she was recognized with the American Association of Women in Radiology Marie Sklodowska-Curie Award in 2020.
+In 2022, Canon was recognized by the University of Texas Medical Branch John Sealy School of Medicine Alumni Association’s highest honor, the Ashbel Smith Distinguished Alumni Award.